corvus-dotnet/Corvus.Globbing/README.md

 Our tokenization is also ~10x faster than [Dotnet.Glob](https://github.com/dazinator/DotNet.Glob) so it is significantly faster in the single use/throwaway case.

-This compilation overhead ceases to be significant at ~500 reuses of the tokenized glob, and then raw performance takes over as the differentiator.

 ## Usage

 The simplest case just requires you to pass the glob and the candidate path to match.
 Note that it actually takes a `ReadonlySpan<char>` - to which strings are implicitly converted.